youliangzhu/pygamd-v1/docs/_build/html/_sources/cuda/cu-integration-nvt.rst.txt

       an = gala.AndersenNVT(all_info,group,1.0,10.0, 12345)
       app.add(an)

-.. _bd-nvt:
+.. _langevin-nvt:

-Brownian dynamic thermostat
+Langevin dynamic thermostat
 ---------------------------

 Description: